Darkness Is My Friend

 "There are shadow players without souls who have you in their sights."
 Was the first thing out of her.

 Her voice had more of a pronounced drawl than her usual speaking voice.
-It was slower and deeper more fitting an older person.
-But then she was probably much older than I knew given her close association with Morgan, for the lack of a better set of words, and a side effect of being a vampire's lover.
-Most vampires stuck with the usual random humans who aged about one year for every seven to ten calendar years that passed but even that sort of estimation could be off for mediums.
+It was slower and deeper, more fitting an older person.
+But then she was probably much older than I knew, due her close association with Morgan, for the lack of a better set of words, and a side effect of being a vampire's lover.
+Most vampires stuck with the usual random humans who aged about one year for every seven to ten calendar years that passed, but even that sort of estimation could be off for mediums.
 It wasn't like I could consult a book on the topic.
-Hell, up until last night I hadn't even realized vampires could stay around mediums for as long as we have much less have a relationship with one.
+Up until last night I hadn't even realized vampires could stay around mediums for as long as we had much less have a relationship with one.

 Jasmine shuddered and left whatever was on her lips unsaid.
 Closing her eyes she opened them to look very dismayed to find all of us frozen and obviously waiting for her to continue.
 Catching sight of Morgan bent over on the chair she flew to his side.
 He didn't even flinch when her hands brushed his hair back from his face.
 What had kept him in pain was no longer present.